The Knights with Gil Shaham

 The Knights are a collective of adventurous musicians, dedicated to transforming the orchestral experience and eliminating barriers between audiences and music.
 Driven by an open-minded spirit of camaraderie and exploration, they inspire listeners with vibrant programs that encompass their roots in the classical tradition and passion for artistic discovery.
 Joining them in their Artis—Naples debut is the great violinist Gil Shaham, an engaging performer known for his athleticism, emotional delivery and musicianship.

 All Visiting Orchestras tickets include same-day admission to the The Baker Museum.
 Special museum hours on Monday of performance: 5-8pm.
-In addition, the doors to Hayes Hall open 60 minutes prior to this performance.
-Arrive early to enjoy the Hayes Hall Galleries and light fare at Heidi's Place.
+In addition, the doors to Hayes Hall will open 60 minutes prior to this performance.
+Arrive early to enjoy the exhibitions and light fare at Heidi's Place.
 The Visiting Orchestras series is generously sponsored by

 The Knights have toured and recorded with renowned soloists, including Yo-Yo Ma, Dawn Upshaw, Béla Fleck and Gil Shaham, and have performed at Carnegie Hall, Tanglewood and the Vienna Musikverein.